yoelfme/TestOAuth2Laravel5/readme.md

 DB_PASSWORD=secret
 ```

+*You should been created your database with the name oauth2_server1*

 - Run migrations, via `php artisan migrate`
 - Run seeders, via `php artisan db:seed`
 - Test the application via CURL o Postman, send the fields by method POST to URL `urlproject/oauth/access_token`.